rust-lang/book/src/ch17-01-futures-and-syntax.md

 ### Defining the page_title Function

-Let’s start by writing a function that takes one page URL as a parameter, makes a request to it, and returns the text of the title element:
+Let’s start by writing a function that takes one page URL as a parameter, makes a request to it, and returns the text of the title element (see Listing 17-1).

 <Listing number="17-1" file-name="src/main.rs" caption="Defining an async function to get the title element from an HTML page">